membraneframework-labs/membrane_timescaledb_reporter/README.md

 Reporter attaches itself to [Telemetry package](https://hex.pm/packages/telemetry) and listens for events declared and documented in Membrane Core's module `Membrane.Telemetry`.

+To prevent bottlenecks the reporter uses a pool of workers that are responsible for batching measurements up to a certain threshold before inserting them to database.

 ## Requirements
  - PostgreSQL server instance compatible with TimescaleDB extension.

- **IMPORTANT:** This reporter is only compatible with TimescaleDB version < 2.0.
-Make sure to use latest 1.* version.

 ## Installation

-To make use of the reporter you should add it as a dependency in your application along with `membrane_core`.
+To make use of the reporter you should add it as a dependency in your application that is running your membrane's pipeline.
 ```elixir
 def deps do
   [